maoberlehner/markus-oberlehner-net/resources/articles/2016-12-30_building-avalanche-v4.md

 }
 ```

 This was powerful and flexible but also very hard to explain to other developers.
-One other major pain point still existed in version 3.x.x – packages depended on the avalanche core and were not usable without it.
+One other major pain point still existed in version 3.x.x – packages depended on the **avalanche** core and were not usable without it.

 ## 4.x.x
-I already knew that a package based workflow is superior to monolithic approaches but one thing I learned from my experiences building and using avalanche was: it is very hard to build reusable packages.
+I already knew that a package based workflow is superior to a monolithic approach but one thing I learned from my experiences building and using **avalanche** was: it is very hard to build reusable packages.

 One of the biggest problems with package based CSS workflows I encountered is, that CSS and even SASS or LESS, do not provide all the tools necessary to efficiently integrate packages into your project.